 The Most Expensive School Zones in Austin.
 Are They Worth It?

-Bridge Point Elementary scored a 93 on the 2025 TEA accountability rating, earning a A. Eanes Elementary scored a 95, earning a A. Both serve the greater Austin metro area, and buyers comparing these two zones will find that the differences go well beyond the headline numbers.
+Bridge Point Elementary earned an A on the 2025 TEA accountability rating.
+Eanes Elementary earned an A. Both serve the greater Austin metro area, and buyers comparing these two zones will find that the differences go well beyond the headline numbers.
 The neighborhoods, the price points, and the long term school pathways each tell their own story.

 Both campuses are in Eanes ISD.
 The median home price near Bridge Point sits around $3,270,000, while Eanes’s zone comes in at $2,698,000.
 That price context matters as much as the TEA scores when you are making a real estate decision, and I have found that most buyers care about both.